Did you know that Composition in the English Paper 1 is the section with the most room for improvement?

 The second trick is to create a bank of creative phrases that are categorised by feelings/emotions – Fear, Excitement, Happiness, Anger, etc. The bank does not need to be extensive – 5 to 8 creative phrases for each category.
 Next, memorise these creative phrases and use 2 or 3 of them consecutively when describing the certain feeling/emotion of a character.

 Sadly, not all techniques and tips can be as easy to master as those I have shared above.
-There are more techniques and skills that require a lot of practices to master.
-Good things just do not come overnight.
+There are more techniques and skills that require a lot of practices to master:

 - Writing a Composition = Creating a Movie